Gavin-Persad/predictions/plan.md

 10. Test enter scores functionality✅

 11. Create scoring league table view and add this where desired (dashboard) and view seasons
-    - create player score table on supabase
+    - create player score table on supabase (season_id, player_id, corectscores, points)
     - create add correct score section for hosts
     - create functionality to update the scores
     - create league table that pulls and sorts from player scores ( try to make this sortable by position, name, correct scores and points)